bobbybudnick/SFS-Infrastructure/README.md

 7.Worker 1 - RESTRICTED
 8.Uploader python script - RESTRICTED
 9.Haiku remote SSH login script - RESTRICTED
+10.RAS SSL configuration - RESTRICTED
+11.RAS ports configuration - RESTRICTED
-10.Switch index - PROPRIETARY
+12.Switch index - PROPRIETARY
-11.Network map - PROPRIETARY
+13.Network map - PROPRIETARY
-12.Cable IP document - PROPRIETARY
+14.Cable IP document - PROPRIETARY
-13.Numbers and passwords - PROPRIETARY
+15.Numbers and passwords - PROPRIETARY
-14.PFSense configuration without packages - PROPRIETARY
+16.PFSense configuration without packages - PROPRIETARY
-15.PFSense configuration with packages - PROPRIETARY
+17.PFSense configuration with packages - PROPRIETARY
-16.Unused hostname ideas - PROPRIETARY
+18.Unused hostname ideas - PROPRIETARY
-17.Captcha CGI script - SECRET
+19.Captcha CGI script - SECRET

 **Fruits of the Quiltmaker**
 This is a list of hosts showing what can be expected with a typical end result.
 A product of the